periode/thesis/communications/reset_journal/article.md

 ### StandardJS

-`standard/standard` is the second most popular project in the JavaScript ecosystem, and provides a somewhat different approach.
+`standard/standard` is the third most popular project in the JavaScript ecosystem, and offers a different approach.
 While `airbnb/airbnb` provides a main `README.md`, with all the style rules immediately available at first glance, along with a `eslintrc.json` configuration file as the result of the closed-source work of a private company, `standard/standard` puts forth the `standard` binary, an immediate, "out-of-the-box" solution which applies the project's rules to any file where the program is executed[^68b].
-This approach comes out of a more traditional open-source pattern, spearheaded by a single individual, `feross`, which then turned into a proper organization once enough community traction had been garnered[^69][^69a].
+The overall approach comes out of a more traditional open-source pattern, initiatet and spearheaded by a single individual, `feross`, which then turned into a proper organization once enough community traction had been garnered[^69][^69a].

 #### Goals

-The self-stated goal of `standard/standard` of *"no configuration"*[^69b][^69c] has led its maintainers (mainly `feross`, along with rotating members such as `linusU` and `rstacruz`, amongst others) to inflect their discourse under the influence of technical efficiency, rather than rule justification as `airbnb/javascript` does.
-Indeed, the rules themselves are both stated by `feross` as well as discussed by the community for each version release of the package.
-By leaving open the possibility of modifying their style rules, and subsequently making them immediately enforceable by their `standard` binary package, the discursive focus isn't so the number of discussions of so-called "religious" issues, for the amount of devotion and heat that they attract (e.g. `semicolons`[^70][^71][^72], `parentheses`[^73][^74], `indentation`[^75]), but rather on technical implementation, alternative possibilities and community support.
+The self-stated goal of `standard/standard` of *"no configuration"*[^69b][^69c] has led its maintainers (mainly `feross`, along with rotating members such as `linusU` and `rstacruz`) to inflect their discourse under the influence of technical efficiency, rather than rule justification as `airbnb/javascript` does.
+Indeed, the rules themselves are both stated by `feross` as well as discussed by the community—groups of users, members and contributors—for each release of the package.
+By leaving open the possibility of modifying their style rules, and subsequently making them immediately enforceable by their `standard` binary, the discursive focus isn't so the number of discussions of so-called "religious" issues, known for the amount of devotion and heat that they attract (e.g. `semicolons`[^70][^71][^72], `parentheses`[^73][^74], `indentation`[^75]), but rather on technical implementation, alternative possibilities and community support.

 #### Technical requirement from ESLint

 The first category of arguments laid out in the `standard/standard` repository is related to the actual, technical feasibility of the arbitrary[^75a], but not non-sensical, rules laid out in the `README.md`.
 The status of `feross` as *"benevolent dictator"*[^76][^76a][^76b] nullifies most of the arguments (e.g. *"All very subjective though.
-I think @feross will just have to pick something :)"*[^76c]), the remaining of which can sometimes be rationally argumented[^77][^77a].
-Given this status of rules being somewhat indiscutable, upon what does the agreement of `standard/standard` rules rely?
+I think @feross will just have to pick something :)"*[^76c]), the remaining of which can sometimes be rationally discussed[^77][^77a].
+Given this status of most rules being somewhat indiscutable, upon what does the agreement of `standard/standard` rules rely?
 The status of the project as a convenient wrapper (i.e. a seamless *intermediary object* in a developer's workflow) around `eslint` poses that core technology as one of the final assessments of the validity of a given argument (e.g. *"Probably better off making your case at eslint first, then coming back here"*[^78]).
 While this effectively avoids bikeshedding[^79] in cases where the ultimate goal is to settle with one choice rather than debating multiple of them, this technological dependency also prevents some desired changes[^80].

 #### Package ecosystem Justifications

 If the stylistic preference of a commenter still weighs more than the ease-of-use of the `standard/standard` package, then the strategy of the maintainers is to redirect them towards another part of the ecosystem, be it the direct configuration file which implements all of the style rules[^81], or the adoption of other packages maintained by the `standard` organization[^82][^83][^84][^84a].
-Different from the dismissive tone of the `airbnb/javascript` maintainer's repository, this redirection is an acknowledgement of the fact that opinions matter less than building a community, apparently in line with the open-source ethos of group participation (e.g. the use of the *"we"* pronoun by `feross`[^85]).
-Indeed, the word *community* is used most often on `airbnb/javascript` by the commenteers, while it is used most often on `standard/standard` by the maintainers (given an equivalent number of issues on each, respectively [^86] vs. 39[^87]).
+Different from the dismissive tone of the `airbnb/javascript` maintainer's repository, this redirection is an acknowledgement of the fact that opinions matter less than building a community, in line with the open-source ethos of group participation (e.g. the use of the *"we"* pronoun by `feross`[^85]).
+Indeed, the word *community* is used most often on `airbnb/javascript` by the commenteers, while it is used most often on `standard/standard` by the maintainers (given an equivalent number of issues on each, respectively 34[^86] vs. 39[^87]).
 This emphasis on community-building as a part of the overall strategy of `standard/standard` also affects their discursive strategy.

 #### Community-breaking changes